han-wen-zhang/complex_rootfinder/README.md

-# Rootfinders for complex analytic functions
+# Rootfinders for complex analytic functions on a square

 This repo contains codes in Fortran 77 accompanying the manuscript: